-G Spectrum's Animation Department Head, Mark Pullyblank, provides some invaluable advice on what Animation Supervisors look for in a demo reel.
+CG Spectrum's Animation Department Head, Mark Pullyblank provides invaluable advice on what Animation Supervisors look for in an animation reel.
 He also gives some great tips on what to do and what NOT to do.

-Mark Pullyblank has worked on major films such as Avatar, The Hobbit and The Adventures of Tin Tin
+Mark Pullyblank worked on major films such as Avatar, The Hobbit, and The Adventures of Tin Tin

 1. You’re only as good as your worst piece.